-What Is the Vaccines for Children Program?
+What is the Vaccines for Children program?

 The Vaccines For Children (VFC) program is a federal program that provides vaccines at no cost to children who might not otherwise be vaccinated because of inability to pay.
 The Centers for Disease Control and Prevention (CDC) buys vaccines at a discount and distributes them to state health departments, and certain local and territorial public health agencies.
 These agencies in turn distribute the vaccines at no charge to private physicians' offices, community health centers and public health clinics enrolled as VFC providers.
 Children who are eligible for VFC vaccines are entitled to receive all vaccines recommended by the Advisory Committee on Immunization Practices (ACIP).
 These vaccines protect babies, young children, and adolescents from 16 different diseases.

-What Are the Benefits to Enrolling as a VFC Provider?
+What are the benefits to enrolling as a VFC Provider?

 Enrollment in the VFC program will allow you to offer all recommended vaccines by the Advisory Committee on Immunization Practices (ACIP) to your eligible patients.
 There is also a financial benefit to enrollment through reduced out of pocket costs to cover the cost of vaccines.

 Providers who are enrolled in the VFC program must be willing to comply with all VFC program requirements, including but not limited to:

-How Do I Become a VFC Provider?
+How do I become a VFC provider?

 First, you must review the Indiana State Department of Health’s VFC program eligibility statements to ensure your practice is able to meet all program requirements.
 At this time, pharmacies cannot enroll in the VFC program in the state of Indiana.
 All other licensed providers with prescriptive authority are eligible to enroll in the program.

-Enrollment Request form and faxing the completed form to the Immunization Division at (317) 233-3719.
-A representative from the Immunization Division will be in touch with you within the next 5 business days to help you complete the necessary enrollment paperwork, and schedule a time to visit your location.
-Please note the enrollment visit will last a minimum of 1 ½ hours, and will provide more in-depth training on VFC program requirements.
+You can apply to enroll in the VFC program in Indiana by completing and submitting the Immunization Provider Contact Request form found in the Document Center - VFC Providers.
+A representative from the Immunization Division will be in touch with you within the next 5 business days to help you complete the necessary enrollment paperwork and schedule a time to visit your location.
+Please note the enrollment visit will last a minimum of 1 ½ hours and will provide more in-depth training on VFC program requirements.

-Contact the Indiana State Department of Health Immunization Division for more information.
-You can send an email to firstname.lastname@example.org or call the toll free number 1(800) 701-0704.
+You can also contact the Indiana State Department of Health Immunization Division or your field representative or educator for more information.
+You can send an email to firstname.lastname@example.org or call the toll free number at (800) 701-0704.